The Many Colors of Westford Academy

 Marjorie Mitchel (Seavey) Johnson (1898-1975) owned the 1914 pin.
 It was also made by Folger in NY.
 The reverse specifically has Marjorie’s etched initials.
 The pin was donated in 1983.

 The visible colors were navy blue & white in 1911 and black & white in 1914.

 Photo of WA Trustees Left to right, front row: Alan Bell, Gorden Seavey, H. Arnold Wilder.
 Back row: Austin Fletcher, Maurice Huckins, Allister MacDougall, John Kimball, Dick Hall, ?, Dana Fletcher, John Abbot.

 Arnold Wilder’s Class Ring

 The Wilder family moved to Westford in 1923 from New Hampshire, with Henry Arnold Wilder (1909-2009) graduating from Westford Academy in 1927.
 Arnold was a mechanical engineer and active Freemason.
 Before working at Raytheon, he worked at the local Abbot Worsted Company between 1935 and 1956 and the Wright and Fletcher General Store between 1928 and 1934.
-As a railroad enthusiast, he was involved with the National Railroad Enthusiasts and Locomotive Historical Society.
+A railroad enthusiast, he was involved with the National Railroad Enthusiasts and Locomotive Historical Society.
 He was later a member of the Westford Historical Commission and a Trustee of Westford Academy.
 Arnold was the town’s oldest man in 2009.
 School or class colors are not known for this time, while the ring itself is gold.

 Black & White